Originally Written in 2013 – This Used To Be www.scanningbacklight.com

 (C) The further you move back the LED’s, diffusing becomes easier but you lose contrast ratio between ON segments and the OFF segments; the more leakage between segments.

 Some companies such as VPixx specialize in solving this problem.
-They have the VIEWPixx Scientific Research 120Hz Monitor with a scanning backlight with virtually no backlight diffusion (measurements).
+They have the VIEWPixx Scientific Research 120Hz Monitor with a scanning backlight with little backlight diffusion (measurements).
 However, this is far beyond the abilities of nearly all homebrew modders.

 Strobed Backlights is the Solution